-There’s a good reason why so many people don't want to live in Sydney (or Newcastle for that matter) and it’s called the Central Coast.
-Holiday-makers, retirees and commuters flock to the region for a piece of glorious real estate nestled amongst spectacular beaches, stately old-growth forests, inland lakes, craggy cliffs and sleepy townships.
+There’s a good reason why so many people would prefer not to live in Sydney (or Newcastle for that matter) and it’s called the Central Coast.
+Holiday-makers, retirees and commuters flock to the region for both weekends and longer breaks to enjoy a slice of the glorious real estate nestled against spectacular beaches, stately old-growth forests, inland lakes, craggy cliffs and sleepy townships.

-From Newcastle take the Pacific Highway to the Sydney Newcastle Freeway south towards The Entrance.
-Just a few minutes outside of Newcastle City, consider a stop at the Glenrock State Conservation Area for a walk through the last remaining section of temperate forest in the Newcastle region and take in some pretty spectacular beaches and views.
+From Newcastle take the Pacific Highway to the Sydney Newcastle Freeway, then continue south towards The Entrance.
+Just a few minutes outside of Newcastle City, consider a stop at the Glenrock State Conservation Area for a walk through the last remaining section of temperate forest in the Newcastle region and take in some spectacular beaches and views.

 Just west of Gosford at Somersby, treat the kids to an up-close encounter with some of the slimiest, wiggliest, and deadliest creatures on earth — and a few cuddly ones too.
 Giant turtles, alligators, pythons, spiders and other icky creatures as well as fuzzy natives like wombats, koalas and platypus all make for a family-friendly day out.

 Whether you’re making your way south or just heading out for a day trip or lazy weekend, the New South Wales Central Coast is the perfect place to explore, kick back or dive in — and however you choose to spend your time, you’re in for some real fun.